Every productivity thought I've ever had, as concisely as possiblecreated: ; modified:

 - break: 12:00-12:35

-It’s essential that your clock shows seconds, so that you could know the start/end of pomos/break precisely, instead of constantly trying to guess them.
+It’s important that your clock shows seconds, so that you could know the start/end of pomos/breaks precisely, instead of constantly trying to guess them.
 On Windows I use T-Clock for that; for Android you can read my instructions detailing how to make status bar’s clock show seconds.

 But didn’t I just write that every productivity system breaks down eventually?
 Yep, this one breaks down as well.
 However, I found that this arrangement: